-- - (a) The Chief Finance Officer 01223 639640 - (b) The LCFS Contact details can found on the Royal Papworth intranet - (c) The NHS National Fraud Hotline 0800 028 40 60 - 2.6.15 The Chief Finance Officer is responsible for ensuring that action is taken to investigate any allegations of fraud or corruption through the LCFS.
-The steps to be taken are incorporated in the Trust's Anti-Fraud and Bribery Policy (DN605). - 2.6.16 Senior Managers are expected to deal firmly and promptly and in accordance with the Trust's disciplinary procedure with anyone who attempts to defraud the Trust or who acts in a corrupt manner.
+- 2.6.14 Staff are encouraged to raise any concerns they may have regarding suspected fraud and/or bribery.
+They can do this through: - (a) The Chief Finance & Commercial Officer 01223 639640 - (b) The LCFS Contact details can found on the Royal Papworth intranet - (c) The NHS National Fraud Hotline 0800 028 40 60 - 2.6.15 The Chief Finance & Commercial Officer is responsible for ensuring that action is taken to investigate any allegations of fraud or corruption through the LCFS.
+The steps to be taken are incorporated in the Trust's Anti-Fraud and Bribery Policy (DN605).

-2.6.17 The Trust wishes to encourage anyone having reasonable suspicions of fraud or bribery to report them as set out above.
+- 2.6.16 Senior Managers are expected to deal firmly and promptly and in accordance with the Trust's disciplinary procedure with anyone who attempts to defraud the Trust or who acts in a corrupt manner. - 2.6.17 The Trust wishes to encourage anyone having reasonable suspicions of fraud or bribery to report them as set out above.
 The Trust's policy, which will be rigorously enforced, is that no individual will suffer detrimental treatment as a result of reporting reasonably held suspicions.
 However, any abuse of the procedures, such as unfounded or malicious allegations, is itself subject to full investigation and appropriate disciplinary action.